lestrrat-go/jwx/jwk/README.md

       return
     }
     _ = keyset
     // The returned `keyset` will always be "reasonably" new.
-It is important that
-    // you always call `ar.Fetch()` before using the `keyset` as this is where the refreshing occurs.
     //
     // By "reasonably" we mean that we cannot guarantee that the keys will be refreshed
     // immediately after it has been rotated in the remote source.
 But it should be close\